Hiking in DFW Part 2

 By: Haley Cottey

 I often hear things like "I grew up in California and moved here a few years ago.
 There is just nothing to do here" and while I totally know where people are coming from and I have said this myself countless times about DFW, I have made it my mission to explore this metroplex and prove you can enjoy the outdoors even in DFW.
 Plus with the current pandemic, we are encouraged more and more to stay close to home.
 You can stay close to home and still enjoy unique outdoor spaces and have adventures!
+(If you want to make it a fun game with the family and get even more trails, join explorers all over the metroplex and play DFW Trails Bingo.)

 So I did some research (lots of hiking and camping and asking my friends) and came up with a few great places to start depending on how much time you have.
 Now these are just a few of the countless outdoor spaces within driving distance.
 I didn't want to list everything (that would be impossible) but instead wanted to provide some options to start with.
 Please share your favorite finds in the comments!
 Also see part 1 here and check off those trails then come back to this list and check these off.